IoannaPapatheodorou/Python_scripts-Hydrophobic_domain_finder/README.md

 Hydrophobic domain finder in Python

 This repository contains a simple script in Python language.
-The Python file (.py) contains the necessary code for detecting hydrophobic domains in a protein.
+The Python file (.py) contains the necessary code for detecting transmembrane domains in a protein.
+Since most transmembrane domains of a protein are hydrophobic, the detection of those domains in this script is based on the detection of hydrophobic aminoacids.
 The steps of the script are the following:

 1. The user is asked to provide a protein sequence written in one-letter code.